laolux/UxPlay/README.txt

 [here](https://github.com/lathiat/avahi/blob/master/avahi-compat-libdns_sd/dns_sd.h).
 A few additional error codes are defined in a later version from [Apple](https://opensource.apple.com/source/mDNSResponder/mDNSResponder-544/mDNSShared/dns_sd.h.auto.html).

+On Linux, make sure Avahi is installed, and start the avahi-daemon service on the system running uxplay (your distribution will document how to do this, for example:
+`sudo systemctl [enable,disable,start,stop,status] avahi-daemon`).
+You might need to edit the avahi-daemon.conf file (it is typically in /etc/avahi/, find it with "`sudo find /etc -name avahi-daemon.conf`"): make sure that "disable-publishing" is **not** a selected option).
+Some systems may instead use the mdnsd daemon as an alternative to provide DNS-SD service. *(FreeBSD offers both alternatives, but only Avahi was
+tested: one of the steps needed for getting Avahi running on a FreeBSD system is to edit `/usr/local/etc/avahi/avahi-daemon.conf` to uncomment a line for airplay support.*)

 If UxPlay stalls *without an error message* and *without the server name showing on the client*, this is either pre-UxPlay-1.60 behavior when no